okyntary/tp/docs/UserGuide.md

 1. Copy the file to the folder you want to use as the _home folder_ for your ePoch app.

 1. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+The GUI, similar to the one shown above, should appear in a few seconds.
 Note how the app contains some sample data.

 1. Enter commands in the command box and press Enter to execute them. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try: